What to Do in Agadir, Morocco

 Agadir’s nightlife comes alive with the arrival of the sunset.
 A variety of local bars, including the English Pub, provide entertainment during the evening.
 This karaoke bar attracts a diverse clientele.
 For those interested in dancing, there are several nightclubs in the city, including Naya Night Club and Duplex.
 Located just off the harbor, these venues have a laid-back vibe.

 Agadir is a city on the southern Atlantic coast of Morocco.
-Located in the foothills of the Anti-Atlas Mountains, this beach resort city is known for its wide crescent beach and seaside promenade.
+Also, located in the foothills of the Anti-Atlas Mountains, this beach resort city is known for its wide crescent beach and seaside promenade.
 Despite being destroyed during an earthquake in 1960, the town still has its original wall of the kasbah.
 It is a popular destination for golfers and tourists who want to play a round of golf on the sandy shores.